jina-ai/finetuner/README.md

 run.save_artifact('resnet-tll')
 ```

-It has the following steps:
+Specifically, the code snippet describes the following steps:

   * Login to Finetuner: This is necessary if you'd like to run fine-tuning jobs with Finetuner in the cloud.
   * Start fine-tuning run: Select backbone model, training and evaluation data for your evaluation callback.